 Only two proper diacritics are encoded to support Syloti Nagri: anusvara and hasanta.
 Aside from its traditional Indic designation, anusvara can also be considered a final form for the sequence /-ng/, which does not have a base glyph in Syloti Nagri because it does not occur in other positions.
-Anusvara can also occur with the vowels U+A824 SYLOTI NAGRI VOWEL SIGN I and U+A826 SYLOTI NAGRI VOWEL SIGN E, creating a potential problem with the display of both items.
+Anusvara can also occur with the vowels U+A824 f syloti NAGRI VOWEL SIGN I and U+A826 syloti NAGRI VOWEL SIGN E, creating a potential problem with the display of both items.
 It is recommended that anusvara always occur in sequence after any vowel signs, as a final character.

 Virama and Conjuncts.
 Syloti Nagri is atypical of Indic scripts in use of the virama (hasanta) and conjuncts.
 Conjuncts are not strictly correlated with the phonology being represented.
 They are neither necessary in contexts involving a dead consonant, nor are they limited to such contexts.
 Hasanta was only recently introduced into the script and is used only in limited contexts.
 Conjuncts are not limited to sequences involving dead consonants but can be formed from pairs of characters of almost any type (consonant, independent vowel, dependent vowel) and can represent a wide variety of syllables.
 It is generally unnecessary to overtly indicate dead consonants with a conjunct or explicit hasanta.
-The only restriction is that an overtly rendered hasanta cannot occur in connection with the first element of a conjunct.
-The absence of hasanta does not imply a live consonant and has no bearing on the occurrence of conjuncts.
-Similarly, the absence of a conjunct does not imply a live consonant and has no bearing on the occurrence of hasanta.
+The only restriction is that an overtly rendered hasanta does not imply a live consonant and has no bearing on the occurrence of conjuncts.
+Similarly, the absence of hasanta.